 For the third time, 17 Bachelor and Master Students of the Departments of European Ethnology, Philosophy, Geography, Agricultural Economics and Economics were funded by Stiftung Humboldt-Universität in 2015-16 to perform joint small research projects on the larger topic of ‘Humboldt’s footprint’.

 The project group continued last year’s pilot research at the Geography Department of Humboldt University.
-It aims at showing potential savings in resource consumption at the university.
+It aimed at showing potential savings in resource consumption at the university.
 The Geography Department was chosen for a pilot project to make the flow of resources at the university more visible and transparent for everybody.
-In 2014-2015, the project focused primarily on the quantification and consumption of resources.
-In this next step, the academic staff and students of the Department developed projects to find saving potentials based on the data acquired last year.
-The project’s overall long-term objective was to design a catalogue and corresponding guidelines for resource saving measures for the university as a whole.
+Whereas in 2014-2015, the project focused primarily on the quantification and consumption of resources, in this year, the academic staff and students of the Department developed projects to find saving potentials based on the data acquired last year.
+The project’s overall long-term objective was to design a catalogue and corresponding guidelines for resource saving measures for the university.
 See the final poster (in German) here: Transparentes Institut 2.0

-The research group investigated eating and drinking within the university’s daily life and questions to which extent institutional food service is sustainable.
-Starting with an explorative access to their research field, the students looked at the university’s campus regarding procurement, preparation and consumption of food.
-This was followed by transdisciplinary approaches using qualitative and quantitative methods in order to raise, handle and communicate new questions.
+The research group investigated eating and drinking within the university’s daily life and questioned to which extent institutional food service are sustainable.
+Starting with an explorative access to their research field, the students looked at the university’s campus regarding procurement, preparation, and consumption of food.
+This was followed by transdisciplinary approaches using qualitative and quantitative methods to raise, handle and communicate new questions.
 Instead of appreciating and indoctrinating in a normative way on what is sustainable and what is not, the students mainly challenged a consumer-driven understanding of individuals on sustainability.
 Their research was also created into a public exhibition.
-See final poster (in German) here: Wasser im Kaffee Wie viel Wasser steckt in einem ‘Kaffee Fair’ der Berliner Mensen?
+See final poster (in German) here: Wie viel Wasser steckt in einem ‘Kaffee Fair’ der Berliner Mensen?